Elements of Negligence

 The final element of negligence is damages.
 In order to recover in a personal injury claim, you must suffer legally recognized harm.
 General damages are composed of pain and suffering, and these are intended to cover any injuries that cannot be given an exact dollar amount.
 Compensatory damages usually include medical expenses and lost wages.
 The purpose of awarding damages is to return the injured person to the financial position he was in prior to the injury.

-If you or a loved one has suffered injury as a result of what you believe was someone else's negligent conduct, please contact The Law Offices of Van Dorn, Curtiss, Rousseau & Ross by phone at (603) 556-4148 or online to arrange a free consultation at our office in Orford, New Hampshire.
+If you or a loved one has suffered injury as a result of what you believe was someone else's negligent conduct, please contact Van Dorn, Curtiss, Rousseau & Ross, PLLC by phone at (603) 556-4148 or online to arrange a free consultation at our office in Orford, New Hampshire.